darinw7/darinw7.github.io/essays/smart-questions.md

 ## Introduction - Importance of Asking Smart Questions
-In the field of software enginnering, communicating with others is certainly one of the core aspects besides actually creating code.
+In the field of software engineering, communicating with others is certainly one of the core aspects besides actually creating code.
 With that, comes asking questions when challenges arise, or something is too confusing or difficult to understand.
 However, one of the most overlooked part is that its not just about looking for the answer - but instead asking the right questions.
 As Eric Raymond's essay, *How To Ask Questions The Smart Way* discusses, creating questions that are clear and precise allow others to respond with information that is more useful and informative.

 ## Analyzing a Smart Question
 Example: [Why is processing a sorted array faster than processing an unsorted array?](https://stackoverflow.com/questions/11227809/why-is-processing-a-sorted-array-faster-than-processing-an-unsorted-array)